 (i) to each Generating Unit which could be part of a Synchronous Power Generating Module, or

 (ii) to each Power Park Module where the Power Station comprises Power Park Modules.

+Generators in respect of Embedded Large Power Stations where Purchase Contracts or a Substantial Modification in respect of its Main Plant and Apparatus had been concluded on or after 1st June 2027, and which signed a Connection Agreement on or after XXXXXX shall be required to submit BM Unit Data and not Generating Unit Data as provided for in BC2.2(a) or BC2.2(b).

 ………………………………..